Hazegard/Goauld-doc/content/en/02-agent/04-wireguard.md

 5. The WireGuard client on the operator machine connects to the agent's virtual WireGuard interface.

 > [!NOTE]
-> This implementation performs TCP-over-TCP encapsulation, which reduces performance.
+> This implementation uses TCP-over-TCP encapsulation, which reduces performance.
 > However, this architecture was chosen because the server does not expose a WireGuard server common to all connected agents, which could result in unauthorized access between agents.